lawwwwww/dpp2/README.txt

-How To Get All Files From GitHub:
+How To Start:
 ***********************************************************************************************
 *We are using XAMPP to host everything so you need to start the Apache and MySQL from the XAMPP Control panel

-Github:
--go to => https://github.com/lawwwwww/dpp2 and clone the file -move the file to htdocs in your XAMPP folder
+*Unzip the file and make sure file name is "dpp2" -move the file to htdocs in your XAMPP folder

 Importing the database: